batpigandme/sheet-up-and-drive/up-and-running-w-googlesheets4.md

-want to use), I’ll use [`googledrive::drive_auth()`](https://googledrive.tidyverse.org/reference/drive_auth.html), which allows you to either interactively select a pre-authorized account in R, or takes you to the browser to generate obtain a new token for your account.
+want to use), I’ll use [`googledrive::drive_auth()`](https://googledrive.tidyverse.org/reference/drive_auth.html), which allows you to either interactively select a pre-authorized account in your R console, or takes you to the browser to generate a new token for your Google account.
 I’ll also (unnecessarily) specify [`googlesheets4::gs4_auth()`](https://googlesheets4.tidyverse.org/reference/gs4_auth.html), just so you can see what that function looks like as well.